-Fashion photography originated in the years before the First World War, and developed from a small niche photography movement to a global business, with major centres in Paris, New York and Milan.
-The work from fashion photographers over the past century has provided a definitive answer to the question: is photography art
+Whilst it has its origins in the years leading up to the First World War, fashion photography has developed from a small niche market to a global business, with major centres in Paris, New York and Milan.
+The works from fashion photographers over the past century who operate at the crossroads of portraiture and still life, have provided a definitive answer to the question: is photography art?

-From Edward Steichen to David Lachapelle, Artsper presents 10 iconic fashion photographers who have each revolutionised fashion photography in their own way.
+From Edward Steichen to David Lachapelle, Artsper presents 10 iconic fashion photographers who have each revolutionized fashion photography in their own way.

 Edward Steichen (1879-1973)

 Although Baron Adolphe De Meyer is considered historically as the first fashion photographer, the photographer Edward Steichen is considered one of the pioneers of modern fashion photography and one of the most important contributors to the history of 20th century photography.

 Following a recommendation from Lucien Vogel, publisher of the “Jardin des Modes and the Gazette du Bon Ton”, and in order to promote fashion as art through photography, Steichen produced a series of photographs of ball gowns designed by Paul Poiret.
 He then became chief photographer at Vogue and Vanity Fair.